ewfx/aidhp-novel/README.md

 ---

 ## 🎯 Introduction

+ **Novel SmartBot(Personalized, Secure, and Adaptive Banking for Every Generation): The Future of Personalized Banking**

 **Problem Statement**:Traditional financial services fail to provide personalized, adaptive, and accessible solutions for individuals and families with diverse financial needs.
 Key challenges include:

 **Fragmented Loan Offerings**